0xdefh/0xdefh.github.io/_posts/2024-10-02-OSINT TTP How to find server behind Cloudflare.md

 Same fundamental techniques as the Favicon hash.
 Banner and Title hash also got index and scan by the these Internet Scanner.
 In HTML Page, there are always a title and a banner which you can pivoting from

-## Medium: TLS Certificate
+## Medium: SSL Certificate

-You can use TLS Certificate to search for that origin server, why TLS Certificate, what if it use Let's Encrypt and other
+You can use SSL Certificate to search for that origin server, why SSL Certificate?
+Because each SSL Certiticate is unique and has it own fingerprint.
+You can find all the SSL certificate that associate with the domain using [crt.sh](https://crt.sh/) which can show a previous SSL certificates of the domain.

+After you obtain the SSL certificate, you search in Censys, Fofa, ZoomEye or Shodan.

 ## Medium: Using CloudFlair (Which has a lot of script to find the origin server)